20 BEST Things To Do In Kelowna (British Columbia)

 Picking fruit on a fall day in Kelowna

-Although Kelowna is most popular in the summertime, I absolutely love spending time there in the fall season.
-Seeing as Kelowna is a fair-weather area, the sun and heat can oftentimes stay around into the fall.
+Although Kelowna is most popular in the summertime, I love spending time there in the fall.
+As Kelowna is a fair-weather area, the sun and heat can often stay around into the fall.
+Visiting Kelowna in the fall is a great opportunity to beat the crowds and get to enjoy some cozy activities!

-Picking out pumpkins: Picking out pumpkins of different colors and sizes make for a great autumn activity.
+Pumpkin Picking: Picking out pumpkins of different colors and sizes make for a great autumn activity.
 Small pumpkins are quite inexpensive, easy to pack and add a fun decorative addition to your space.

-Picnic on the beach: Though the water may be a bit too cold to swim, it is still a fantastic spot to pack a picnic and enjoy it by the water.
+Picnic on the Beach: Though the water may be a bit too cold to swim, it is still a fantastic spot to pack a picnic and enjoy it by the water.
 Bring a portable speaker, some warm clothes and a cup of tea to make for an enjoyable fall activity.

 Myra Canyon: Myra Canyon is a fantastic spot to head to for an easy/moderate hike with low efforts and high rewards.
 This is a great trail to spot the changing colours of the leaves and enjoy some crisp fall air.